At long last... an update!

 Was that battle what changed him?
 Esther wondered.
 She knew the two Krusniks had disappeared after it.
 And that the Yeniceri had found the severed head and corpse of the Empress in the debris of the environmental room.
 Was that when it happened?
 Had Cain done something to him?
 She hadn't been surprised when Rozenkruetz used their contacts in the Empire to manipulate information, declaring Abel the 'Assassin from the Vatican' to start a war with the Outer.
 But for Abel to suddenly change sides and protect Cain... why?

-Her hands fisted in her lap, but as soon as Esther realized what she was doing, she relaxed.
+Her hands fisted in her lap, but as soon as Esther realized what she was doing, they relaxed.
 "I just wanted to know why you're so serious about this."
 Esther said finally, keeping her voice level.

 Abel looked at her closely.
 "You really don't understand, do you?"